-It’s widely believed now that it is genes rather than environmental factors like stress that cause greying in hair.
+It’s widely believed now that it is genes rather than environmental factors like stress that causes greying in hair.
 A Danish study three years ago using identical and non-identical twins found little difference between greyness of hair among twins with identical genes.
 Otherwise, there is little scientific knowledge as to why some people go grey earlier.

 The process of greying is fairly well understood though, and quite complicated.
 Every hair follicle contains pigment cells called melanocytes.
 The melanocytes produce eumelanin, which is black or dark brown, and pheomelanin, which is reddish-yellow.

-When you first start to go grey, the melanocytes are still present, but becoming less active so hair appears lighter.
+When you first start to go grey, the melanocytes are still present but becoming less active so hair appears lighter.
 As greying progresses, the melanocytes die off until there aren’t any cells left to produce the colour.
 This is exacerbated by ageing, but factors such as excessive UV light from strong sunshine can also damage hair over a long period by breaking down the melanin.

 Why does hair tend to get less shiny as we age?

 The decrease in melanin that affects colour also affects the sheen of our hair.
-This can be exacerbated by too much sunshine because ultra violet light can oxidize the melanin, which as well as giving sheen, also helps prevent a build up of chemicals that stunt growth and damage follicles.
+This can be exacerbated by too much sunshine because ultraviolet light can oxidize the melanin, which as well as giving sheen, also helps prevent a build-up of chemicals that stunt growth and damage follicles.
 Combined with lower estrogen levels, losing melanin in this way simply means the hair is drier, more tired looking and has less bounce and bulk.
-There are shampoos and nutrients that will help however.
+There are shampoos and nutrients that will help, however.

 Why else might it become more frizzy/dry?

 Changes to hormones make can hair more frizzy and drier.
 Other external factors include changes in hair texture and colour, as the sebaceous glands that produce thick, vibrant hair work less efficiently as you age.
 You need just the right amount of sebum to give your hair body and keep it healthy.
-Too much damages the roots, just as too little will make it dry and frizzy.
+Too many damages the roots, just as too little will make them dry and frizzy.
 Additionally, hair growth cycles affect density and frizziness.
-Usually they alternate between a growth phase (called anagen and lasting about three years) and a resting phase (telogen – which lasts three months).
-During telogen, the hair remains in the follicle until it is pushed out by the growth of a new hair in the anagen phase.
+Usually, they alternate between a growth phase (called anagen and lasting about three years) and a resting phase (telogen – which lasts three months).
+During telogen, the hair remains in the follicle until it is pushed out by the growth of new hair in the anagen phase.
 At any one time, up to about 15 per cent of hairs are in telogen or resting.
-A sudden stress on the body, like menopause, pregnancy or illness, can trigger large numbers of hairs to enter the telogen phase at the same time – leaving hair looking dry and frizzy and having less body generally.
+Sudden stress on the body, like menopause, pregnancy or illness, can trigger large numbers of hairs to enter the telogen phase at the same time – leaving hair looking dry and frizzy and having less body generally.
 After about three months, a large number of hairs will be shed.
 As the new hairs start to grow out, so the density of hair will hopefully thicken again.